maurice-35/number-guessing-game/README.md

 - Write a number-guessing game which functions as follows:
 - Computer generates a random number.
 - Player should be able to make a guess.
-- If the player chooses the correct number they win and can play again
+- If the player chooses the correct number they win and can play again.
 - If the player is incorrect then they lose a life.
 If they lose 3 lives then the game is over.
 - If you make some good progress, you can add some extra features like making the next level higher if the player wins etc.